Akkkhub/new-/README.md

 # new-
-This is my first git reposoitory.
+This is my first git repository.